jmt9816/art_generator/README.md

 **Mac OS X v10.11+:** If you have recently updated to Mac OS X v10.11+ and are experiencing trouble when compiling, run the following command: `xcode-select --install`.
 Read more about the problem [on Stack Overflow](http://stackoverflow.com/a/32929012/148072).
 If you have xcode 10.0 or higher installed, in order to build from source you need NPM 6.4.1 or higher.

+## Toast Readme

+- go to config.js and replace the config values with the project's actual values
+- go to layers folder and replace each folder with the correct folder based on your layer config in config.js